Tutorial Gateway

 }

-• Function_Name: It can be any name you wish to give.
+• Name: It can be any name you wish to give.
 Avoid using the system reserved keywords.

-• Arguments: Every function accepts 0 or more arguments, and it completely depends upon the user requirements.
-For example add(2, 3)
+• Arguments: Every method accepts 0 or more arguments, which completely depends on user requirements.
+For example, add(2, 3).

-• Local Variable Declaration: Sometimes, we may need some temporary variable to perform the operation within a particular function.
-Then we can declare those variables inside the function.
-Remember, these variables are available to this particular function only, we can’t access them outside this function.
+• Local Variable Declaration: We may need some temporary variable to operate within a particular method.
+Then we can declare those variables inside it.
+Remember, these variables are available to this only; we can’t access them outside this method.

-• Logic: Any mathematical, or any type of calculations you want to implement.
+• Logic: Any mathematical or any calculations you want to implement.

-• Executable Statement: Any print statements to print some data from this particular function.
+• Executable Statement: Any print statements to print some data from this particular method.

 R Function Types